matthiasprobst/h5RDMtoolbox/README.md

 ### Dependencies

-The core functionality depends on the following packages:
+The core functionality depends on the following packages.

-- `appdirs>=1.4.4`: Managing user and application directories
+Some of them are for general management others are very specific to the features of the package:

+**General dependencies are ...**

 - `numpy>=1.20,<1.23.0`: Scientific computing, handling of arrays
-- `h5py>=3.7.0`: HDF5 file interface
 - `matplotlib>=3.5.2`: Plotting
-- `pandas>=1.4.3`: Mainly used for reading csv and pretty printing
+- `appdirs>=1.4.4`: Managing user and application directories
+- `packaging`: Version handling
 - `IPython>=8.4.0`: Pretty display of data in notebooks
-- `pyyaml`: Reading and writing of yaml files
+- `regex>=2020.7.9`: Working with egular expressions

+**Specific to the package are ...**

+- `h5py>=3.7.0`: HDF5 file interface
-- `xarray>=2022.3.0`: Working with scientific arrays in combination with attributes
+- `xarray>=2022.3.0`: Working with scientific arrays in combination with attributes.
+Allows carrying metadata from HDF5 to user
-- `pint>=0.19.2`: Working with units
+- `pint>=0.19.2`: Allows working with units
-- `pint_xarray>=0.2.1`: Working with units in xarray
+- `pint_xarray>=0.2.1`: Working with units for usage with xarray
-- `regex>=2020.7.9`: Regular expressions
-- `packaging`: Version handling
-- `python-forge==18.6.0`: Used to update function signatures when using the h5rdmtoolbox conventions
+- `python-forge==18.6.0`: Used to update function signatures when using the [standard attributes](https://h5rdmtoolbox.readthedocs.io/en/latest/conventions/standard_attributes_and_conventions.html)
+- `pyyaml`: Reading and writing of yaml files, e.g. metadata definitions (conventions)
-- `requests`: Used to download files from the internet
+- `requests`: Used to download files from the internet or validate URLs, e.g. metadata definitions (conventions)

 #### Optional dependencies